 Mountain biking, Mammoth Lakes

 During summer, Mammoth Mountain sheds its ski persona and becomes a mountain-biking hotbed: Mammoth Bike Park covers 3,500 acres, with 80 miles of single track.
-Kids can take a group class where they’ll learn the finer points of balance, bike control, body positioning, and braking technique; if Mom or Dad wants to try too, they can book a parent-child package that includes bikes, helmets, a park pass, and an optional 2.5-hour lesson.
+Kids can take a group class where they’ll learn the finer points of balance, bike control, body positioning, and braking technique; if Mum or Dad wants to try too, they can book a parent-child package that includes bikes, helmets, a park pass, and an optional 2.5 hour lesson.
 Already have some skills?
 Then boost your game with a group lesson that includes technical trails, jumping, and cornering skills.

-Scuba diving, Monterey Bay Aquarium
+SCUBA diving, Monterey Bay Aquarium

 It’s one thing to visit an aquarium and look at the marine creatures through the glass.
-But at the Underwater Explorers program, held during summers at the legendary aquarium, kids ages eight through 13 can get a first-time introduction to scuba in the aquarium’s Great Tide Pool, neighboring Monterey Bay.
-In a class of no more than 12, kids get use of a dry suit, regulator, air tank, and mask, as well as an introduction to basic scuba practices as they explore.
+But at the Underwater Explorers program, held during summers at the legendary aquarium, kids ages eight through 13 can get a first-time introduction to SCUBA in the aquarium’s Great Tide Pool, neighboring Monterey Bay.
+In a class of no more than 12, kids get use of a dry suit, regulator, air tank, and mask, as well as an introduction to basic SCUBA practices as they explore.
 Keep an eye out for the sea otters that frequent this part of the aquarium.

-Stand-up paddleboarding, Santa Barbara
+Stand-up paddle boarding, Santa Barbara

 Snowboarding, Bear Mountain